- Munther K Homoud, MD

-The causes, manifestations and management of sinus bradycardia, both in the normal heart and secondary to other conditions, are reviewed here.
-Primary sinus node dysfunction (sick sinus syndrome) is discussed in detail separately.
-(See "Manifestations and causes of the sick sinus syndrome" and "Treatment of the sick sinus syndrome".)
+The etiology, clinical presentation, evaluation, and management of sinus bradycardia will be reviewed here.
+Primary sinus node dysfunction (ie, sick sinus syndrome) is discussed in detail separately.
+(See "Sick sinus syndrome: Epidemiology, etiology, and natural history" and "Sick sinus syndrome: Clinical manifestations, diagnosis, and evaluation" and "Treatment of the sick sinus syndrome".)

 - Spodick DH.
 Normal sinus heart rate: sinus tachycardia and sinus bradycardia redefined.
 Am Heart J 1992; 124:1119.